kdabir/has/README.md

 extraction may not work and you will need to add custom parsing of command's output.
 The `has` script is commented to guide developers about what needs to be done to add more tools.

-The tests in `/tests/test_all_packages.bats` will automatically test every package has supports.
-Newly added packages will automatically be tested so be sure to add new packages to
+`/tests/test_all_packages.bats` will test every package has supports.
+This includes newly added commands so please add new packages to
- - `alpine.Dockerfile` and `ubuntu.Dockerfile` OR
+ - `alpine.Dockerfile` and `ubuntu.Dockerfile` to install the tool OR
- - `packages_alpine_skip.txt` and `packages_ubuntu_skip.txt`
+ - `packages_alpine_skip.txt` and `packages_ubuntu_skip.txt` to exclude the package from the tests

 ## Adding Features